Appraisal Deep Dive: The Ritz‑Carlton Residences, Portland — A Case Study in a Well‑Managed Turnaround (2026)

 The year-over-year comparison of monthly average sales prices shows 2025 prices tracking closely with 2024 throughout most of the year, with no dramatic divergence or sustained downward break.
 Zooming in we have:

 Both years fluctuated within a similar overall range (roughly $350,000–$390,000), reflecting the condo segment’s relative price stability.
 Early 2025 prices started near 2024 levels (January slightly higher, February and March lower), held steady through spring and summer (July nearly identical at ~$384,000), and ended the year modestly higher in December ($376,584 vs. $356,771).
-The only noticeable softening appeared in August 2025 ($359,556 vs. $370,187), but the lack of a consistent or accelerating decline across months aligns with the modest overall annual drop (-1.2% average price to $371,576).
+Noticeable softening appeared in August 2025 ($359,556 vs. $370,187), but the lack of a consistent or accelerating decline across months aligns with the modest overall annual drop (-1.2% average price to $371,576).
 This pattern reinforces that while buyer selectivity and carrying-cost headwinds were present, the market did not experience sharp or broad-based price erosion relative to the prior year.

 New Construction